julianmclain/algorithms-mixtape/algorithms_mixtape/kargers_min_cut/README.md

 runtime, on the other hand, isn't that impresive.
 It's at least better than deterministic brute-force search which would run in *O*(2<sup>n</sup>).

 We can pretty easily come up with a rough lower-bound on the runtime.
 For an almost certain correct solution, it needs to run *n*<sup>2</sup> ln *n* trials.
 Each trial has to contract *m* - 2 edges, so there's a factor of *m*.
 Dropping the non-dominant ln *n* term, we end up with:

 > Ω(*n*<sup>2</sup> *m*)

-Computer scientists have built on this foundation and d
+David Karger later improved this basic form of the algorithm to achieve an order of magnitude better performance.